Minsu386/til/GRC/Mod 2 Information Security GRC.md

 - Challenges:
   - Risk related to 3rd party software, hardware and data: Can accelerate R&D and facilitate tech transition.
 Can not control the 3rd party, They may not be using the same Risk Metrics that align with your org.
   - Tracking emergent risks: Id'ing and tracking emergent risks and considering techniques for measure them.
 This can help AI Actors understand potential impacts or harms within specific context
   - Availability of reliable metrics:  Lack of consensus measurement methods.
+Measurement can be oversimplified, gamed, lack critical nuance, fail to account for differences in affected groups and contexts

+*Risk Tolerance*
+- Definition: Refers to the org's or AI actor's readiness to bear the risk in order to achieve its objectives.
+-